 A dunnart’s tail is often nearly as long as its body and they have big black eyes, long whiskers, large ears and sharp teeth.
 Their furry coats can be sandy, grey or brown, depending on the species.

-There are 19 known species of dunnart and we have 11 different species on our reserves – Charles Darwin Reserve in WA has five species on its own!
+There are 19 known species of dunnart and we have 11 different species on our reserves – Charles Darwin Reserve in WA has four species on its own!

 Where do dunnarts live?